Marty: The victim in this case is my client.

 Amoral Attorney Martin Vail (Richard Gere) defends an altar boy, Aaron Stampler (Edward Norton), accused of the brutal murder of an archbishop.
 Vail's ex-girlfriend, Janet Venable (Laura Linney), is prosecuting the case.
 At first only interested in the publicity of the case, Vail soon discovers that there is more to the case than meets the eye.

-The movie proved to be Norton's Star-Making Role.
+The movie proved to be Norton's Star-Making Role—in his feature film debut, no less.

 Also, as the movie is a series of Reveals, spoilers will be problematic.